 I linked Boulder Basin Peak, Silver Peak and Lorenzo Peak together starting from and returned to Boulder City.
 It is an exciting route.
-The east ridges of Silver and Lorenzo involved sustained scrambling and some route finding.
-Upper 3rd/Lower 4th Class.
-It seems a common theme that any one of the Boulders is very easy to climb, but linking them together tends to be quite tricky.
-These traverses weren’t too bad- I’d categorized them as ‘doable’ but not necessarily recommended routes.
+The East Ridges of Silver and Lorenzo involved sustained scrambling and some route finding.
+Upper Class 3 and lower Class 4 difficulty.
+It seems to be a common theme that any one of the Boulder Mountains is easy to climb, but linking them together tends to be tricky.
+These traverses weren’t too bad.
+I would categorize them as ‘doable,’ but not necessarily recommended, routes.

-A few years ago I saw a beefy stock pickup truck or two at Boulder City, but my recommendation is that a 4×4 owner should not show up with the intention of driving all the way. ~8900′ is a good stopping point, and from there it’s a short hike to the crux to see if you want to attempt it.
-The crux can be described as an 18″ shelf during the steepiest and rougest part of the road.
-If you’re up there on a summer weekend and just drive until you get stuck, you might cause a traffic jam.
-I’ll say it’s for ATVs, modified off-road vehicles, and possibly 4x4s with extra high clearance.
+A few years ago, I saw a beefy stock pickup truck or two at Boulder City, but my recommendation is that a 4×4 owner should not show up with the intention of driving all the way.
+The 8,900-foot level is a good stopping point.
+From there, it’s a short hike to the crux to see if you want to attempt it.
+The crux can be described as an 18-inch shelf during the steepest and roughest part of the road.
+If you’re up there on a Summer weekend and you drive until you get stuck, you might cause a traffic jam.
+I’ll say it’s for ATVs, modified off-road vehicles and, possibly, 4x4s with extra high clearance.

 Traverse Route Notes

-The ascent up Boulder Basin Peak’s northeast rib was a Class 3.
-I started from the 9800′ spring (the highest spring shown on the map).
+The ascent up the Northeast Rib of Boulder Basin Peak was Class 3.
+I started from the 9,800-foot spring (the highest spring shown on the map).

 Going up and over the next bump (10,960+) is Class 3.

-The east ridge of Silver Peak is very jagged.
+The East Ridge of Silver Peak is jagged.
 This forced me to start traversing on the south side of the ridge.
-Due to the ragged terrain it is difficult to see the route above you, so a GPS app/device is very handy to avoid gaining the ridge too soon.
-Eventually you will have to make some exposed scrambling moves as you head straight up toward the summit.
+Due to the ragged terrain, it is difficult to see the route above you, so a GPS app/device is handy to avoid gaining the ridge too soon.
+Eventually, you must make some exposed scrambling moves as you head straight up toward the summit.

-The east ridge of Lorenzo Peak is similar to the route up Silver Peak, with towers that need to be avoided on the south side.
+The East Ridge of Lorenzo Peak is similar to the route up Silver Peak, with towers that need to be avoided on the south side.
 Fortunately the rock here is more solid.
-After skirting the towers you can regain the ridge (I believe this is ~10,700′) and enjoy a fun knife-edge scramble to the summit.
+After skirting the towers, you can regain the ridge (at about 10,700 feet) and enjoy a fun knife-edged scramble to the summit.
 I don’t want to declare a rating for this route because there are alternative ways one could try.
 However, anyone attempting the traverse from Silver Peak to Lorenzo should be prepared to make some Class 4 moves.

-I parked at 8900′ and the route took me 7.5 hours.
+I parked at 8,900 feet and the route took me 7.5 hours.
 I move faster than most.